mpike91/React-FormsExercise2/README.md

 # React - Forms Exercise 2 - Todo App
 Simple "todo list" app.
 This gave me practice using controlled components, particularly forms, in React.
-User can submit a todo list item and
+User can submit todo list items, mark each one crossed off, delete each item, and edit each item.

 <p align="center">
   <img width="90%" src="todo.png" alt="Image of app">